BZIvanov/Learning-SQL-and-Git/Git/Terminal.md

 # Commands

+Work in a bash terminal, because the normal one doesn't support all commands like *cat* for example.

 - **pwd** - (print working directory) - will display the currently open directory
 - **mkdir folder-name** - will create a new folder in the current directory
 - **cd folder-name** - (change directory) will open the specified folder in the current directory